cloudscape-design/components/src/internal/async-store/async-store.md

 # Async store

-The async store is a pattern and a simple publish/subscribe mechanism to organize reactive state together and encapsulate the related getters, setters, and effects.
+The async store is a pattern and a simple publish/subscribe utility to organize reactive state together and encapsulate the related getters, setters, and effects.
 The pattern is abstract, React-agnostic, and is optimized for performance.
 A UI component can make use of multiple async stores.

 The pattern consists of the three main elements: Store, Model, and React binding.